FUenal/Security-Incident-Analysis-Using-SQL/README.md

 </details>

-> This query retrieves all columns from the ``log_in_attempts`` table where the login time is after ``18:00`` and the login attempt is unsuccessful (denoted by a value of ``0`` in the ``success`` column).
-It provides a way to filter and focus on failed login attempts that occurred after the specified time, allowing for further investigation into potential security incidents or anomalies.
+> This query fetches all columns from the ``log_in_attempts`` table where the login time is past ``18:00`` and the login attempt is unsuccessful (indicated by a value of ``0`` in the ``success`` column).
+It offers a means to filter and concentrate on unsuccessful login attempts that took place after the designated time, facilitating a more in-depth examination of potential security incidents or anomalies.

  <br />
  <br />

 ## Scenario 2

-In this scenario, I encountered a suspicious event that took place on May 9, 2022.
-To investigate this incident thoroughly, my focus was on reviewing all login attempts that occurred on that specific day and the preceding day.
-Utilizing SQL filters, I constructed a query that identified all login attempts falling within the timeframe of May 8 and May 9, 2022, by filtering records based on the login_date column.
+In this situation, I came across a dubious event that occurred on May 9, 2022.
+To conduct a comprehensive investigation into this incident, my attention was directed towards scrutinizing all login attempts that occurred on that particular day and the day before.
+Employing SQL filters, I formulated a query that pinpointed all login attempts within the timeframe of May 8 and May 9, 2022, by filtering records based on the "login_date" column.

-I used the following query:
+I utilized the subsequent query:

 ```
 SELECT *